Physikalisches Institut of University of Bonn

 Research

 At the Physics Institute, research is conducted in a wide variety of fields.
-Various research facilities are available for this purpose, including the university's own ELSA accelerator facility.
+Various research facilities are available for this purpose, including the university's own ELSA15 accelerator facility.
 The broad-based research entails a large number of offers for students.

 Research Focus